2XV Headline at The Paddock!

 The 3’s opened their season with a mix of fresh faces and seasoned 3’s players.
 With a strong performance, the season ahead looks exciting as they take on a new league after securing promotion last season.

-• Man of Match: Ben Hoekstra
+• Player of the Match: Ben Hoekstra

 Next Week’s Fixtures: